Bam92/abelmbula/content/blog/use-reactjs-codepen/index.md

 ## Prerequisite

-You should be familar with [CodePen](https://codepen.io/pen/).
+You should be familiar with [CodePen](https://codepen.io/pen/).
 At least, you know how to create a pen.

 ## Step by step Process